mattermost/docs/source/install/install-rhel-8.rst

 Updates
 -------

 Updating your Mattermost Server installation when using the tarball requires several manual steps.
-See the `upgrade Mattermost Server </upgrade/upgrading-mattermost-server.html>`__ documentation for details.
+See the :doc:`upgrade Mattermost Server </upgrade/upgrading-mattermost-server>` documentation for details.

 Remove Mattermost
 ------------------